-The Stephenson Lifting Bridge and its wanderings
+The Robert Stephenson Lifting Bridge and its wanderings

 My photograph of the lifting bridge four years later on 16/10/1965.
 The support on the towpath has been removed but tie-bars have been left dangerously in place.
+Immediately behind the wooden lifting bridge is Soar Lane road bridge.

 The bridge is counter-balanced by large weights at each corner so that it could be raised and lowered manually by a hand crank in the cabin on the left.
+By this time the bridge was out of use and was permanently raised up on blocks to give clearance for canal traffic underneath.
+The operating cabin with the hand crank used to lower and raise the bridge deck is on the left and Soar Lane road bridge is immediately on the right.

 The sign on the bridge reads: